fephil/tali/README.md

 ## About

-Lesnar is an easy to use LEMP development server which uses the latest modern open source technologies available.
-Lesnar contains the following key features:
+Tali is an easy to use LEMP development server which uses the latest modern open source technologies available.
+Tali contains the following key features:

 * Uses Vagrant & Ansible to automatically build a Virtual Machine, without affecting the host computer,
 * Fully supports VirtualBox 5 and Parallels 11 (Pro/Business),
-* Easy to configure by using the 'lesnar.yml' file,
+* Easy to configure by using the 'tali.yml' file,
 * Built on the latest official Ubuntu LTS version images (14.04),
 * Includes nginx 1.8,
 * Includes PHP 7,
 * Includes MariaDB 10.1.

-**Note:** Lesnar is designed to only run as a development server on your machine, it does not have the security required for production use.
+**Note:** Tali is designed to only run as a development server on your machine, it does not have the security required for production use.

 ## First Time Install